 - Asana = pose

-Ajna, or your Third Eye, can be awakened and balanced by chanting its bija, “Kshum”.
-This bija mantra can produce a more open mind while enjoying a more awakened state.
+Ajna, or the third eye, can be awakened and balanced by chanting its seed sound, “kshum”.
+This bija mantra (seed sound) can produce a more open mind while enjoying a more awakened state.

 MUDRA: Ajna Mudra

 To practice the mudra associated with opening and balancing the third eye, bring the palms of your hands together.
 Bend your index, ring and pinky fingers so that they touch at the second knuckle.
 This mudra is also sometimes referred to as “kaleshwar” mudra.